lpmi-13/kubernetes-the-hard-way-hetzner/docs/03-compute-resources.md

 Before you start this guide, be advised that when your account is new, there's a default limit of 5 VMs, and that won't be enough to complete this tutorial in the normal configuration (ie, 3 controllers and 3 workers).

-I've currently got a support ticket open to request an increase to 6 VMs, but for now, I'll try to complete the walkthrough with only 2 worker nodes.
+While it _is_ possible to open a support ticket to increase the limit of servers to more than 5, that's not possible until your account is at least 30 days old, so in this walkthrough, we're only going to use 2 workers instead of 3.

 ## Networking